DOzernyi/LSA_templates/readme.md

-## About the templates on GitHub
+See the GitHub page for discussion (https://dozernyi.github.io/LSA_templates/).

-tbd